aiven/devportal/docs/platform/howto/manage-project.rst

 Move a project
 ---------------

-To move a project from one organization or organizational unit to another:
+To move a project from one  organizational unit to another:

 #.
-Open the organization or organizational unit that has the project using the drop-down menu in the top right.
+Open the organizational unit that has the project using the drop-down menu in the top right.

 #.
 Click **Admin**.